 1. Choose the right location

 The appropriate location is important since cherry blossom trees like full sun, some shade, and well-drained soil.
 Places with standing water should not be used to plant these flowers.
 Even while cherry blossom trees can grow in sandy and clay soil, they prefer acidic, moist, well-drained soil.
-Mulch should be placed all the way around the tree's base to help the tree retain moisture without encouraging excessive water collection.
+Mulch should be placed around the tree's base to help the tree retain moisture without encouraging excessive water collection.
 Moreover, cherry blossom plants thrive in full sunlight for at least six hours daily.
 Some plants can endure a little shade.
 Plant the tree where it will receive some shade and mulch around the base to keep moisture in.

 2. Planting